 Whole Community EM Program Stakeholders

-Quarterly meetings are held for all EM Program Stakeholders, including unaffiliated members of the public, to provide an open forum to discuss the Emergency Management Program, collaborative planning, incident management and response capabilities, local hazard mitigation, and opportunities for improvement.
+Quarterly meetings are held for all EM Program Stakeholders, from governmental response partners to unaffiliated members of the public, to provide an open forum to discuss the Emergency Management Program, collaborative planning, incident management and response capabilities, local hazard mitigation, and opportunities for improvement.

 Each EM Program Stakeholder Meeting Agenda includes updates to the EM Program, stakeholder preparedness, and local hazard mitigation projects; additional topics are added to the quarterly meeting agendas as needed.